-One of America’s leading historical string players, ROBERT MEALY has been praised for his “imagination, taste, subtlety, and daring” (Boston Globe).
-He has recorded and toured a wide variety of repertoire with many distinguished ensembles both here and in Europe.
-Mr. Mealy is concertmaster at Trinity Wall Street and Orchestra Director of the Boston Early Music Festival Orchestra, with whom he has led three Grammy-nominated recordings and many festival concerts, including a special appearance at Versailles.
-He has also led the Mark Morris Dance Group Music Ensemble in performances both here and in Moscow, and accompanied Renée Fleming on the David Letterman Show.
-He is Director of Juilliard’s distinguished Historical Performance Department, and a professor at Yale, where he directs the postgraduate Yale Baroque Ensemble.
+One of America’s most prominent historical string players, ROBERT MEALY has been praised for his “imagination, taste, subtlety, and daring” (Boston Globe).
+A frequent soloist and orchestral leader, Mr. Mealy is concertmaster at Trinity Wall Street and Orchestra Director of the Boston Early Music Festival Orchestra, with whom he has led several Grammy-nominated recordings and many festival concerts, including a special appearance at Versailles.
+He has also led the Mark Morris Dance Group Music Ensemble in performances here and in Moscow, and accompanied Renée Fleming on the David Letterman Show.
+He is Director of Juilliard’s distinguished Historical Performance Program, and a professor at Yale, where he directs the postgraduate Yale Baroque Ensemble.
 Prior to teaching at Yale, he founded and directed the Harvard Baroque Chamber Orchestra for a decade.
 In 2004, he received EMA’s Binkley Award for outstanding teaching and scholarship.
 He has recorded over eighty CDs on most major labels.